zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 A poem lovely as a tree.

 A tree whose hungry mouth is prest
-Against the earth’s sweet flowing breast;
+Against the earth's sweet flowing breast;

 A tree that looks at God all day,
 And lifts her leafy arms to pray;